FmartinP99/BattaPlayer/README.md

 - Custom controls.
 - Supports multiple playlists, and autoplay.
 - Can import songs via Drag&Drop and Import button.
-- In order to add medias to the app, you need to create a playlist first.
+- Custom DropDownMenu.
 - MVC Pattern.
 - Optimized SQL query using transaction for batch import.
 (Imports 1700 songs 10 times faster than via raw inserts)
 - UI Is not my passion.
+- In order to add medias to the app, you need to create a playlist first.